-- i.
-The evidence on which the decision or authority was based; and - ii.
-The matters presented in support of the objection; and - iii.
-Any other relevant matters. - d.
-The Council may dismiss the objection or uphold the objection wholly or in part, and shall give the reasons for that determination to the authority holder. - e.
-This clause is subject to the power to carry out emergency action as per Clause 9.4 pumps, structures and other scheme assets in the Lower Tarawera, Lower Kaituna and the Lower Rangitaiki Rivers that are managed by, or under the control of, Council.
+- i. the evidence on which the decision or authority was based; and - ii. the matters presented in support of the objection; and - iii. any other relevant matters. - (c) The Council may dismiss the objection or uphold the objection wholly or in part and shall give the reasons for that determination to the authority holder. - (d) This clause is subject to the power to carry out emergency action as per Clause 9.4.

+Part II

-Part II - Additional Bylaws Applying to the Lower Rangitaiki River, the Lower Tarawera River and the Lower Kaituna River
+Additional Bylaws Applying to the Lower Rangitāiki River, the Lower Tarawera River, and the Lower Kaituna River

-The lower reaches of the Kaituna, Rangitaiki and Tarawera Rivers have layers of pumiceous soils that are more susceptible to seepage and piping failures beneath the stopbanks during flood events.
+The lower reaches of the Kaituna, Rangitāiki and Tarawera rivers have layers of pumiceous soils that are more susceptible to seepage and piping failures beneath the stopbanks during flood events.
 The purpose of these specific clauses is to minimise the risk of such failures occurring.